selinabrauns/react-demonstration/README.md

 * __Rule5 - Each component gets its own directory:__ If a component includes more than 1 file it ought to have its own directory.

-* Genral styles - css / variables
+* __Rule6 - General and component styles:__ - Global and general styles go into main.scss, whereas global scss variables go into variable.scss.
+Component specific styles go into a separate scss file, named accordingly to component.

+* __Rule7 - Death penalty on inline styles!__

 ## 4. Recommendations for Scaling

-* __Scaling up the project:__ In case that the project will increase in team size and codebase, i highly recommend the usage of further technology to support code quality, such as Typescript/ Flow, creating webpack configs for different environments (dev, prod) and collecting test coverage from unit tests (e.g. istanbulJs).
+* __Scaling up the project:__ In case that the project will increase in team size and codebase, i highly recommend the usage of further technology to support code quality, such as Typescript/ Flow, creating webpack configs for different environments (dev, prod), collecting test coverage from unit tests (e.g. istanbulJs), using scss partials etc.

 * __Scaling up data load:__ In case of increase of loaded data, in Sagas at least chunking and lazy loading/ pagination should be implemented.
 Also for longer list views lazy rendering/ pagination should be